Koljamq4/PMk_Labs/lab01_Annissimov/README.md

 the PSoC system-on-chip for outputting information, and verify data transfer between PSoC and a computer.

-## 2. Results of the Task
+## 2. Results of the Task 1
-[Describe what you achieved and how the code works.]
+PSOC creator and terminal programs are succesfully installed.

+### Implementation
+- **Schematic:** Used installing instructions provided in Laboratory Work №1.

+### Demonstration
+See screenshots from my laptop with installed software.

 ### Screenshots
 ![Lab Execution](path/to/your/screenshot.png)